mnkhee/user-docs-project/docs/tutorials/reading.md

 ## Conclusion

-By the end of this section, you will be able to:

-- Display most recently stored to the console
-- Display all local storage data to the console
+Congratulations!
+If you made it to the end of this section with no issues, you have successfully reading data on your web browser's local storage and displaying it using the browser's console.